Exploring baby Julia sets in parameter space slices for Generalized McMullen Maps: Preliminaries

 \begin{prop}[\cite{DouadyHubbard}, Chapter 2, Proposition 10] For any $\lambda_0$ not in $\partial \mathrm{M}_{\mathrm{\bf f}}$, there's a map $\tau_\lambda$ defined for $\lambda$ in a neighborhood of $\lambda_0$ (avoiding $\partial \mathrm{M}_{\mathrm{\bf f}}$), which is holomorphic in $\lambda$ and quasi-conformal in $z$ (with a dilitation ratio bounded by a constant independent of $\lambda$), and which conjugates $f_{\lambda_0}$ to $f_\lambda$ in a neighborhood of their respective Julia sets: $\tau_\lambda \circ f_{\lambda_0} = f_\lambda \circ \tau_\lambda$, with $\tau_{\lambda_0} = \text{id}$. \end{prop}

 We can improve upon this using McMullen and Sullivan's \cite{McMSull1998}.
 In their Chp.\ 7, they describe the structural stability extended to the Riemann sphere, $\Chat$.
 Recall a \textit{holomorphic family} of rational maps $f_\lambda$ over a complex manifold $X$ is a holomorphic map $X\times \Chat \to \Chat$, given by $(\lambda, z) \mapsto f_\lambda(z).$ In a holomorphic family of rational maps, $f_{\lambda_0}$ is \textit{topologically stable} if for all $\lambda$ in some neighborhood of $\lambda_0$, $f_\lambda$ and $f_{\lambda_0}$ are topologically conjugate (on the sphere).
-They show this implies there is in fact a quasi-conformal conjugacy (Theorem 7.1, and moreover the set of critical orbit relations is constant).
+They show this implies there is in fact a quasi-conformal conjugacy, in their Theorem 7.1, and they further show that the set of critical orbit relations is constant.

 The following is the definition of holomorphic motion, as given in \cite{McMSull1998}. \begin{definition} A \textit{holomorphic motion} of a set $S \subset \Chat$, over a connected complex manifold with basepoint $(X, \lambda_0)$, is a mapping $\tau \colon X \times S \to \Chat$, given by $(\lambda,z) \mapsto \tau_\lambda(z)$, such that: \begin{itemize} \item For each fixed $z\in S$, $\tau_\lambda (z)$ is a holomorphic function of $\lambda$; \item For each fixed $\lambda \in X$, $\tau_\lambda(z)$ is an injective function of $z$; and \item The injection is the identity at the basepoint (that is, $\tau_{\lambda_0}(z)=z.)$ \end{itemize} \end{definition}